Zululand conservation project

 Great perfect for serious wildlife viewing.
 Great for us.

-Wildlife monitoring is an essential part of keeping track of animal movement patterns, habitat utilization, and population demographics.
-More importantly, it provides early identification of snaring and poaching incidents of endangered wildlife species.
-This valuable information, which volunteers are essential in the gathering of, has numerous management applications.
-These include planning successful introduction and removal strategies for endangered and priority species.
+PlanetWildlife monitoring is an essential part of keeping track of animal movement patterns, habitat utilization, and population demographics.
+More importantly, it provides early identification of snaring and poaching incidents involving endangered wildlife species.
+This valuable information, which volunteers are essential in helping to gather, has numerous management applications such as planning successful introduction and removal strategies for endangered and priority species.

 The Zululand Wildlife Conservation project undertakes vital monitoring of endangered species in collaboration with local conservation authorities and NGO’s, including Ezemvelo KZN Wildlife, iSimangaliso Wetland Park Authority, the WWF, Wildlands Conservation Trust, the Endangered Wildlife Trust, the Black Rhino Range Expansion Project and the KZN Wild Dog Management Group.

-PeopleThis project strives to adhere to the strict Responsible Travel policy, and has been developed so that it addresses actual local needs and has the community’s needs at its heart.
-Understanding and respecting the host community is paramount to the success of any project as long term commitment, support and adoption of sound environment, economic and social practices.
-This project employs as many local people possible, making it sustainable socially as well as environmentally.
+PeopleThis project strives to adhere to the strict Responsible Travel policy and has been developed so that it benefits locals and has the community’s needs at heart.
+Understanding and respecting the host community is paramount to the success of any project, as long term commitment, support and the adoption of sound environmental, economic and social practices is the best way to create a sustainable future for all.
+This project employs many local people as another way of supporting its host community.